-- Consideration of security and pedestrian comfort may be prioritized by increasing illumination low to the ground in public parking lots, public plazas, pedestrian infrastructure and transit stops. - To increase safety, help geographic orientation and highlight the identity of an area, the below street elements are encouraged to be lit: - Transit Stops: People feel more secure when transit stops are well-lit.
-Lighting also draws attention to and encourages use of such amenities. - Edges: Edges of a parking lot or plaza should be lit to define and identify the space. - Focal Points: Lighted sculptures, fountains, and towers in a neighborhood, especially those visible to pedestrians and vehicles, are forms of wayfinding. - Light fixtures may be downcast or low cut-off fixtures to prevent glare and light pollution. - In order to conserve energy and reduce long-term costs, energy-efficient lamps are recommended for all public realm lighting.
+- To increase safety and highlight the specific identity of an area, the below street elements are encouraged to be lit: - Transit Stops: People feel more secure when transit stops are well-lit.
+Lighting also draws attention to and encourages use of such amenities. - Edges: Light the edges of a parking lot or plaza define and identify the space. - Focal Points: Lighted sculptures, fountains, and towers in a neighborhood, especially those visible to pedestrians and vehicles, are forms of wayfinding. - Light fixtures may be downcast or low cut-off fixtures to prevent glare and light pollution. - In order to conserve energy and reduce long-term costs, energy-efficient lamps are recommended for all public realm lighting.

-Lighting fixtures should be appropriately chosen by their location within the Center; the Street Light Diagrammatic Figure Configurations may be used as a guide to selecting fixtures.
-Each lighting type can be used within Centers, but lighting of higher intensities should be used within the core of the Center, where pedestrian activity is greatest.
+The Street Light Configurations figure may be used as a guide to selecting fixtures.
+Each lighting type can be used within Centers, but use lighting with a greater brightness within the core of the Center, where pedestrian activity is greatest.

-Variety in character is good to establish identity and uniqueness.
-However, there should be consistency within each neighborhood, ward, or corridor, creating a unifying scheme of illumination that is appropriate to the scale of the street and the level of nighttime activity.
-Lamp styles should not be mixed along any one particular block of a street.
+Variety in character establishes identity and uniqueness.
+However, consistency within each neighborhood, ward, or corridor creates a unifying scheme of illumination that is appropriate to the scale of the street and the level of nighttime activity.
+Lamp styles are not to be mixed along any one particular block of a street.